“What is depression like? It’s like drowning, except everyone around you is breathing.”

 Psychological ‘wounds’ like neglect, abuse, and insecure or unpredictable attachments to caregivers might not be consciously remembered, but can nevertheless cause problems which persist into adolescence and adulthood.

-We may never be able to discern such injuries with absolute certainty, but in psychotherapy you'll learn to listen to your innermost thoughts and feelings as well as the memories which are held in your body.
+We may never be able to discern such injuries with absolute certainty, but in psychotherapy you'll learn to listen to your innermost thoughts and feelings as well as the memories that are held in your body.

 By revisiting any earlier conflicts or tensions whilst feeling safely held within the supportive therapeutic relationship, you will find the bonds of depression will gradually loosen their grip, in turn enabling glimpses of hopefulness to return.